-Arson Have you considered the risk of arson and malicious attacks?
+Have you considered the risk of arson and malicious attacks?
 Yes No Is the storage of combustible materials and flammables such as petrol for mowers kept to a minimum and in a secure place where the risk to people is minimised?
 Yes No Have you removed or kept secure anything which could be used by an arsonist such as matches and candles?
 Yes No Cooking If you have a kitchen or servery in the church, are measures in place to prevent fire as a result of cooking?
 Yes No N/A If kitchen equipment includes filters or ductwork, are they cleaned regularly?
 Yes No N/A If YES, state how often Are suitable fire extinguishers and a fire blanket located in the cooking area?
 Yes No N/A Lightning If the church has a lightning conductor, is it inspected by a competent, specialist Lightning Engineer at recommended intervals?
 Yes No N/A If YES, state the name of the contractor and the date of the last inspection Combustible Materials Has combustible material been removed from the church as far as possible?
-Yes No (Examples of combustible material which can accumulate are hay and straw used in Christmas crib jumble sales but never sold, waste paper collected for recycling and old Christmas trees.) os, artici les colleo cted fo Are all exits and escape routes kept clear of combustible materials?
+Yes No (Examples of combustible material which can accumulate are hay and straw used in Christmas crit jumble sales but never sold, waste paper collected for recycling and old Christmas trees.) s, artic les colle cted for Are all exits and escape routes kept clear of combustible materials?
 Yes No Contractors and Building Works Are outside contractors subject to control when working in the church and are they required to use a 'hot work' permit system when necessary?
-Yes No If volunteers undertake maintenance work in the church, are suitable precautions taken such as the use of a 'hot work' permit system and the provision of suitable fire extinguishers close to the location of the work?
-Yes No N/A Are both contractors and volunteers aware of safety arrangements including provision of Yes No
+Yes No If volunteers undertake maintenance work in the church, are suitable precautions taken such as the use of a 'hot work' permit system and the provision of suitable fire extinguishers Yes No N/A close to the location of the work?
+14//1 Are both contractors and volunteers aware of safety arrangements including provision of fire extinguishers and escape routes during building works?
+Yes No